rankutah/blog/sites/rank-utah/content/locations/custom-website-design-utah.md

 ## FAQ
 {{< faqs >}}
-### How long does a custom site take?
-Sites can usually be done in under 3 weeks with good coordination.

 ### Do you handle hosting & the website url name?
 Yes.
 Managed hosting and your website name is included.